Azrealy/WorkSpace/README.md

 # Container status

- Inspect to container attributes the states have `status` and `health` key. what will represent the different states of container.
+Inspect the Container attributes that we will find the container states of tranformation parrten like blow.
+The key of status `health` is seted at the docker-compose file, use `curl` cmd to check extra jupyter network connection status of container.
  * `docker run` from `{status: running, health: starting}` to `{status: running, health: healthy}`.

  * `docker delete` from `{status: exited, health: healthy}` to None.